-After successful completion of each year of the Certification-Track program, you will receive Loyola Marymount University Extension Semester Hours.
+After successful completion of the Old Testament and New Testament years in the Certification-Track program, you will receive Loyola Marymount University Extension Semester Hours.
 After successful completion of the entire three-year Certification-Track program, you will receive a Certificate in Bible Leadership from the Archdiocese of Los Angeles.
 All the requirements of this syllabus apply to Certification-Track participants.